wocsa/cyberjutsu/langs/fr_FR/rules.md

 1. Cyberjutsuka [Rei](./glossary.md#rei) for the dojo a second time then leave the dojo (disconnect or shutdown the cyberdeck)

-#### During the sparring
+#### French Translation of 'During the sparring'

 1. When arbiter communicate "mate" partners stop actions and come back to beginning position (clear prompt no running commands/actions remaining)
 1. When arbiter communicate "sonomama" partners must keep the current situation without performing new actions.
-1. When arbiter communicate "hajime" partners resume the fight.
+1. French Translation of 'When arbiter communicate "hajime" partners resume the fight.'
 1. Arbiter can provide penalties to the cyberjutsuka if rules are broken by communicating "shido" and showing the partner or giving his color.
-1. cyberjutsuka must permit the fight to be performed
+1. French Translation of 'cyberjutsuka must permit the fight to be performed'
-   1. cyberdeck must be ready for the sparring during all the fight
+   1. French Translation of 'cyberdeck must be ready for the sparring during all the fight'
       1. cyberdeck must have identical hardware, software and configuration at the beginning of the fight
-      1. services on cyberdeck must be available on ports and fully functional
+      1. French Translation of 'services on cyberdeck must be available on ports and fully functional'
       1. credentials on cyberdeck (e.g:login/password) must be the one allowed only
       1. cyberdeck must respect rules of the dojo (network rules in terms of addressing, communication standards,...)